MedSAE: Dissecting MedCLIP Representations with Sparse Autoencoders: Experiments and Results

 \subsection{Dataset and implementation details}

 To ensure consistency with the MedCLIP data distribution, our study employed CheXpert dataset~\cite{irvin2019chexpert}.
 We curated a balanced evaluation dataset from CheXpert, comprising exactly 200 images per class.
 We trained our ReLU-MedSAEs on the last layer of a MedCLIP-ResNet ($d=512$) on the original CheXpert train split for 200 epochs.
-We choose a learning rate of $7\cdot10^{-6}$, a L1 penalty coefficient $\lambda$ of $3\cdot10^{-4}$ and an expansion rate of $16$.
+We choose a learning rate of $7\cdot10^{-6}$, a L1 penalty coefficient $\lambda$ of $3\cdot10^{-4}$ and an expansion rate of $16$ based on a hyperparameter search over the SAE loss.